Ad-Free Blog

 Though, it all begins last fall with the GREEN homegrown and sometimes farm bought fresh pumpkins and squash we roasted in the oven and froze in bags, for use all season long.
 (Canned pumpkin can be used)

 DIY Fresh squash/pumpkin is high in fiber, low in calories, and high in flavor.
-For roasting, slice your pumpkins in large chunks, pile skin side-up in roasting pans, add 1/2 to 1 cup of water in bottom of pan, cover with foil or lid, and roast 1-2 hours in your oven at 350degrees, until fork easily inserts and all the 'meat' is the same color or cooked through.
+For roasting, slice your pumpkins in large chunks, pile skin side-up in roasting pans, add 1/2 to 1 cup of water in bottom of pan, cover with foil or lid, and roast 1-2 at 350 degrees, until fork easily inserts and all the 'meat' is the same color or cooked through.

 With fresh apples in season also, I opened a defrosted bag of pumpkin and drained the excess water off.
 This leaves the best part...which I chopped up in the food chopper until smooth.